dhoyle/splicedocs-jekyll/pages/Tutorials/Security/Authentication.md

   * The `cn=` is the *common name* of the security principal.
   {: .bullet}

-* The <span class="HighlightedCode">ldap.searchAuth.password</span> property
+* The `ldap.searchAuth.password` property
-  specifies password Splice Machine should use to perform the DN search.
+  specifies password Splice Machine should use to perform the DN search; this is the password of the `DN` specified in ldap.searchAuthDN property.
-* The <span class="HighlightedCode">ldap.searchBase</span> property
+* The `ldap.searchBase` property
   specifies the root DN of the point in your hierarchy from which to begin a guest or anonymous search for the user's DN.
-* The <span class="HighlightedCode">ldap.searchFilter</span> property
-  specifies the search filter to use to determine what constitutes a user while searching for a user DN
+* The `ldap.searchFilter` property specifies the search filter to use to determine what constitutes a user while searching for a user DN.
+An example is: <span class="Example">(&(objectClass=*)(uid=%USERNAME%))</span>
 {: .bullet}

 ### Authenticating With an LDAP Group